 “The use of cannabis for other than medical and scientific purposes must be discontinued.”

 Myth : Medical Cannabis Is A Workplace Safety Threat

-No more so than any other conventional medication with similar properties; and as mentioned, some cannabis medications are not psychoactive.
+No more so than any other conventional medication with similar properties; and as mentioned, some cannabis medications are non-intoxicating.
 As for the ones that are; it’s about dosage as to its potential impact on workplace safety – just the same as drugs such as Valium that can seriously impair a person.

 Myth : Marijuana Can Cure Just About Anything

 We’re understandably biased on this site about the huge potential for cannabis medicines.
 However, we find it unsettling to read about it being a panacea – a cure-all.
 Some truly outrageous claims have been made with no scientific evidence to support them.
 While the number of conditions where medicinal cannabis may provide some benefit is staggering, it’s also important to understand the difference between curing a disease and managing its symptoms.

 … while you’re here, check out our article on industrial hemp myths.